tesa-klebeband/RTL8720dn-Deauther/README.md

 ### Rescan networks
 Rescan and detect all WiFi networks in your area.
 After a successful scan, the networks are listed in the above table.
 ### Launch Deauth-Attack
 Deauthenticates all clients connected to one or multiple networks.
-Select the networks you want to deauth in the table above, and enter a reason code in the reason field (2 works best in most cases) from the table below.
-After that, click **Launch Deauth-Attack**
+Select the networks you want to deauth in the table above and click **Start Attack!**.
 ### Stopping a Deauth-Attack
-Unlike in previous versions, stopping a deauth requires you to reset the board.
-This can be done by pressing the reset button on the board or by unplugging and replugging the board.
-It is not possible to implement a button on the website, as the board is constantly switching channels.
+To stop an ongoing attack, hit the **Stop** button.
 ### Leds
 The RTL8720dn-Deauther utilizes the RGB led that most devboards have.
 This is what the different colors indicate:
 * Red: The system state.
 Lights up when the system is usable.